Substance Abuse and Addiction Treatment Resources in Montrose

 Despite the city’s natural beauty, Montrose is currently suffering from an opioid abuse crisis that’s sweeping the nation.
 As it becomes more difficult to procure even legitimate prescriptions for painkillers, individuals who are addicted to these pills are turning to illegal drugs like heroin and fentanyl at troubling rates.
 An increase in the occurrence of heroin-related deaths has made it necessary for the Montrose County police department to carry Narcan in hopes of preparing officers to better deal with heroin overdoses.
 Currently, Colorado has more opioid-related deaths than the state does from vehicular accidents.

 The good news is that both the county and the state aim to combat the crisis in any way they can.
 This page offers various resources on the options for drug and alcohol treatment Montrose offers.
-If you prefer to speak to someone about these options, call The Recovery Village to speak with an intake coordinator, who can give you information about:
+If you prefer to speak to someone about these options, call The Recovery Village.

 You’re not alone in this struggle.